 Why does coffee make you poop?

 Is there a specific ingredient in coffee that makes you poop?
 Singh says this sensation might actually be caused by a variety of factors.
-"The warm temperature of the liquid may stimulate motility," he says, "and the caffeine also contributes to contractions of the bowel."
+"The warm temperature of the liquid1 may stimulate motility," he says, "and the caffeine also contributes to contractions of the bowel2."
 That said, although there have been a few studies, there isn't enough research to confirm any theories.

 However, "it is clear that coffee increases the activity in your gut, called peristalsis," says Trubow.
 That means, while the reasons are still uncertain, it may also help to drink a cup of coffee if you're feeling constipated.